 – A script that runs on web browsers.
 It is used for many purposes like providing pop up messages, form validation, animations, etc.

-– Filling web page with keywords with no added value, in an attempt to manipulate search ranking.
+– Filling web page with lots of keywords, in an attempt to manipulate search ranking.
 Avoid keyword stuffing as your website will be penalized by search engines.

 Keyword density should be between 1.2% and 1.5% for getting best SEO benefits.